-How Economic Trends Impact Property Crime
+How Do Economic Trends Affect Crime Trends?

 Economic factors have a major impact on property crime trends.
 Most assume that declining unemployment rates are the greatest contributing factor.
 However, studies show that inflation has the greatest correlation to increased property crime trends.
 In comparison to unemployment rates, supply chain disruptions due to inflation create the biggest opportunity for cargo theft.